Seattle Construction Accident Lawyers

-You can combine a worker’s compensation claim with claims against third parties to recover additional compensation and more damages.
+You can combine a workers’ compensation claim with claims against third parties to recover additional compensation and more damages.
+These claims can include:

-- Personal injury.
-For a personal injury lawsuit based upon a construction accident, you have to prove that a third party’s negligence caused your injury.
+- Personal injury: For a personal injury lawsuit based on a construction accident, you have to prove that a third party’s negligence caused your injury.
 This can be a person or a company, such as a different contractor on the job, including a general or subcontractor, or the owner or developer of the property.

-- Wrongful death.
-This lawsuit applies when your family member is killed in a construction accident, and you can make the wrongful death claim for the losses suffered by the person’s estate and by close family members.
+- Wrongful death: This lawsuit applies when your family member is killed in a construction accident, and you can make the wrongful death claim for the losses suffered by the person’s close family members and estate.

 In some instances, you can successfully file multiple claims at the same time.